malcolm-kee/bid-it/README.md

 # bid-it

-Scaleable Bidding System With Microservices Architecture
+Scalable Bidding System With Microservices Architecture

+> Example of frontend application using this service is [bid-it-app](https://github.com/malcolm-kee/bid-it-app)

 ## Architecture